fenago/react-graphql-course/md/lab_12.md

 Caching with Apollo Server and the Client
 =========================================

-Hopefully, when deploying your first application, you\'ll soon get a growing user base.
-You\'re required to improve the performance and efficiency of your application.
-One way this can be done is through standard improvements, such as code refactoring.
-Another crucial thing to do is caching.
-Not just files such as our CSS and JavaScript files should be cached, but also the requests that we send.

 Apollo provides **Automatic Persisted Queries** (**APQ**), which is a technique that significantly reduces bandwidth usage and carries out caching through unique IDs per request.
 The workflow of this technique